 For the full code listing, head over to our Github for this and other Python, Java and other Weather API examples.

-This simple code demonstrates how easy it is to download historical weather data using Python without needing the headaches of scraping historical data.
-With the weather data in Python, you can now start analyzing and using the data in your next project.
+This simple code demonstrates how easy it is to download historical weather data using Python without incurring the headaches of scraping data from a website that must change its format or even block your IP at any time.
+One you have the weather data loaded into Python, you can now start analyzing and using the data in any project you choose.